praveen2593/churn_pred/README.md

 ## Credits
-This project would not be possible without the efforts of my fellow teammaates Anusha Mohan, Joseph Wiley, Jianda Zhou
+This project would not be possible without the efforts of my fellow teammates Joseph Fang, Himani Agarwal